manijs82/ChillSurvivor/README.md

 # ChillSurvivor Privacy Policy
-This game collects no personal data
+This game collects no personal data <br>
-This game contains no ads
+This game contains no ads <br>
-This game contains no in app purchuses
+This game contains no in app purchuses <br>